akshansh-bhardwaj/OIBSIP-Task2/README.md

-# OIBSIP-Task2

-For my 2nd task,i've created a Tribute Page using HTML&CSS
+# Tribute Page

+I've created a Tribute Page for a famous personality I like "Christopher McCandless".
+His Life has been an inspiration since i've known about him.
+So, this is a tribute page built using HTML & CSS for good aesthetic appeal.